jan-bogaerts/mark/src/markdownCode.md

       projectService.filename = file
       this.saveTimer = None
     ```
-- note: the fs module should be remotely loaded through electron.
+- note: the fs module should be loaded from @electron/remote.

 #### change-processor service